Verified

 Anicca is the first of the three universal characteristics of existence (tilakkhana).
 It refers to the fact that all conditioned phenomena (saṅkhāra), whether material (rūpa) or mental (nāma), are fundamentally impermanent.

-The orthodox definition outlined in the commentaries explains that things are considered anicca for four reasons:
+The orthodox definition outlined in the commentaries explains that things are considered anicca primarily in the sense of existing and then ceasing to be (hutvā abhāvato), and also for four other reasons:

-3. Because they are temporary and bounded by time (tāvakālikato).
+- Because they are temporary and bounded by time (tāvakālikato).

 Anicca is not merely a philosophical concept but the object of direct insight meditation (vipassanā).
 Witnessing the rapid dissolution (bhaṅga) of mental and physical states breaks the illusion of continuity and stability, weakening grasping.